avocado-framework/avocado/docs/source/release_notes/lts/next.rst

   that ``MemoryError`` is a Python standard exception, that is intended to be used on different situations.

+* Added possibility to limit the amount of characters embedded as "system-out" in the xunit output plugin (``--xunit-max-test-log-chars XX``).

 Complete list of changes
 ========================